-Projects which fulfill the following minimum requirements will be considered for grant funding.
 Each grant application is screened for minimum requirements prior to submission to the Grant Review Committee for scoring.
+Projects which fulfill the following minimum requirements will be considered for grant funding:

-- 1. Original & eight (8) copies of the completed Grant Application, including photos, vicinity maps and design plans of proposed project. - 2.
-Name of NDFS Community Forestry personnel contacted. - 3.
+- 1. ORIGINAL & seven (7) copies of the completed Grant Application, including photos & maps, if applicable. - 2.
+One (1) copy of the city tree ordinance or similar document, or a pledge to develop one (NOT required for Tree City USAs, we have one on file) - 3.
+Name of NDFS Community Forestry personnel contacted. - 4.
 Provided legal land description for project.

-Scoring Criteria:
+Scoring Criteria and Levels:

 Projects will be ranked according to the quality of the application as a whole and how well the specified scoring criteria are addressed.
-The committee will score from 0 - 10 for each criterion.
+The committee will score from 0-10 for each criterion.